meltingscales/2019-team-07f/Reports/sprint-05/readme.md

 ## c.
 Development Environment

-Our development environment cross-plateform and is documented in `/README.md` and `/server/README.md`.
+Our development environment cross-platform and is documented in `/README.md` and `/server/README.md`.

 ## d.
 GitHub - Correlate Completed Goals to GitHub Commits